echancrure/PTC-Solver/README.md

 The PTC Solver handles many typical constraints suitable for the analysis of software code.
 However if you feel it is missing something please contact the author with a request for extension.

 8. RELEASES HISTORY

+*****Version 2.1.1*****
+June 2023
+  Minor Update
+   - The user manual has been modified:
+      - the predicates ptc_solver__real_min/2 and ptc_solver__real_max/2 have been removed from the documentation as they are redundant and were not supported;
+      - the predicate ptc_solver__integer_range/3 has been renamed ptc_solver__variable_range/3 as it works both on integer and real variables;
+      - some spelling mistakes have been corrected.
+   - The predicate ptc_solver__is_real/1 now only succeeds on real variables and fails otherwise.
+   - The desired precision for the labelling of floats can be specified using ptc_solver__set_flag(epsilon, Value): to be used with care as described in the user manual.
+   - The solver now issues more fatal error (especially when using improper Flag values) rather than ignoring them unless in debug mode.

 *****Version 2.1*****
 February 2023